wearefrank/ladybug/MANUAL_TEST.md

 > [!NOTE]
 > You can apply a filter on a column that exists in the white box view but not in the white box view with less metadata.
 When you apply such a filter and then switch to the view with less metadata, the filter is allowed to remain.
 This is OK when there is a clear indicator that the filter is still applied and if it is possible (for example with the clear button) to remove all filters.

+### Test 30: Authorization

+**Step 10:** This test starts with the situation of test 10.

+**Step 20:** In the Frank!Runner checkpoint, add the following to `build/<Apache Tomcat dir>/conf/catalina.properties`:

+    application.security.testtool.authentication.type=IN_MEMORY
+    application.security.testtool.authentication.username=Admin
+    application.security.testtool.authentication.password=Nimda

+**Step 30:** Start the Frank!Framework.

+**Step 40:** Browse to the Frank!Console.
+You should be allowed to view this without logging in.

+**Step 50:** Browse to Ladybug.
+You should see a login dialog to enter the credentials.
+After providing these, you should have access to Ladybug.

+**Step 60:** Rerun a report.
+Check that rerunning is allowed and that rerunning succeeds for a report that succeeded when created.